Rescuing Neighbors Senior Cat: AITA for Taking Action in Freezing Conditions?

 Original Post

-I live in apartment complex where my neighbour has a senior cat.
+I live in an apartment complex where my neighbour has a senior cat.
 For months I've noticed this poor cat locked outside in all weather, rain, heat and now below freezing temps.

-Brough him inside, warmed him up and took him to the vet (he had mild hypothermia).
+Brought him inside, warmed him up and took him to the vet (he had mild hypothermia).
 The vet said he's 13 years old and has arthritis.

 I texted my neighbour and he demanded I return his property.
 I refused and told him I'd keep the cat unless he proved he could care for it.

-He's threatening to call the cops AITA for essentially cat napping lol.
+AITA for essentially cat napping lol.

 Comment from u/nuggets256